-Each quarter, we have implemented plans to repurchase Holding Units pursuant to Rule 10b5-1 under the Securities Exchange Act of 1934, as amended ("Exchange Act").
+Each quarter, we implement plans to repurchase Holding Units pursuant to Rule 10b5-1 under the Securities Exchange Act of 1934, as amended ("Exchange Act").
 A Rule 10b5-1 plan allows a company to repurchase its shares at times when it otherwise might be prevented from doing so because of self-imposed trading blackout periods or because it possesses material non-public information.
 Each broker we select has the authority under the terms and limitations specified in the plan to repurchase Holding Units on our behalf in accordance with the terms of the plan.
 Repurchases are subject to SEC regulations as well as certain price, market volume and timing constraints specified in the plan.
-The plan adopted during the first quarter of 2014 expired at the close of business on April 29, 2014.
-We did not buy any Holding Units pursuant to this plan during the first quarter of 2014.
+The plan adopted during the second quarter of 2014 expired at the close of business on July 29, 2014.
+We did not buy any Holding Units pursuant to Rule 10b5-1 plans during the first six months of 2014.
 We may adopt additional Rule 10b5-1 plans in the future to engage in open-market purchases of Holding Units to help fund anticipated obligations under our incentive compensation award program and for other corporate purposes.

 Effective July 1, 2013, management retired all unallocated Holding Units in AllianceBernstein's consolidated rabbi trust.
 To retire such units, AllianceBernstein delivered the unallocated Holding Units held in the rabbi trust to Holding in exchange for the same number of AllianceBernstein units.
 Each entity then retired its units.
 As a result, on July 1, 2013, each of AllianceBernstein's and Holding's units outstanding decreased by approximately 13.1 million units.
 AllianceBernstein and Holding intend (subject to compliance with applicable safe harbor rules to avoid AllianceBernstein being treated as a publicly-traded partnership) to retire additional units as AllianceBernstein purchases Holding Units on the open market or from employees to allow them to fulfill statutory tax withholding requirements at the time of distribution of long-term incentive compensation awards, if such units are not required to fund new employee awards in the near future.
-If a sufficient number of Holding Units is not available in the rabbi trust to fund new awards, Holding will newly issue Holding Units in exchange for newly-issued AllianceBernstein units.
+If a sufficient number of Holding Units is not available in the rabbi trust to fund new awards, AllianceBernstein will purchase newly-issued Holding Units from Holding.
+When AllianceBernstein purchases newly-issued Holding Units from Holding is required to use the proceeds it receives from AllianceBernstein to purchase the equivalent number of newly-issued AllianceBernstein Units.